 Drivers of Change

 The collapse of Françafrique looked like a cascade.
-In just between 2021 and 2023, military coups in Mali, Niger and Burkina Faso resulted in a cancellation of defence agreements between these countries and Paris.
-French ambassadors expelled.
-French troops ordered to leave.
+In just between 2021 and 2023, military coups in Mali, Niger, and Burkina Faso resulted in a cancellation of defence agreements between these countries and Paris.
+French ambassadors were expelled.
+French troops were ordered to leave.
 The three countries formed the Alliance of Sahel States (AES) in late 2023 and formally withdrew from ECOWAS in January 2025.
-Further, well established French allies collapsed literally in other countries.
-Defence cooperation in Chad had been terminated by end 2024.The new President of Senegal, Bassirou Diomaye Faye, who also attended Nairobi Summit declared French bases “incompatible with sovereignty”.
-The most loyal partner of France Alassane Ouattara of Ivory Coast claimed the departure of French troops by December 2024.
+Further, well-established French allies collapsed literally in other countries.
+Defence cooperation in Chad had been terminated by end of 2024.
+The new President of Senegal, Bassirou Diomaye Faye, who also attended the Nairobi Summit, declared French bases “incompatible with sovereignty”.
+The most loyal partner of France, Alassane Ouattara of Ivory Coast, claimed the departure of French troops by December 2024.
 Five years was enough to reduce the number of French troops to less than two thousand from roughly ten thousand.
 Thierry Vircoulon drew an honest conclusion: “There is a clear collapse of French policy in Africa.
 The withdrawal of the French troops and basically the end of the French military presence in Africa is a symbol of that collapse”[5].
 This conclusion is debatable of course as France tries to relocate itself in other parts of Africa.

 Reorientation towards Partnership

-Macron’s speech at Nairobi Summit appears to mark the honest articulation of a rectified doctrine.
-He admitted that the era of European schoolmaster is over: “Previously European chiefs would lecture African leaders on what they needed.
+Macron’s speech at the Nairobi Summit appears to mark the honest articulation of a rectified doctrine.
+He admitted that the era of the European schoolmaster is over: “Previously European chiefs would lecture African leaders on what they needed.
 This is no longer what Africa needs or wants to hear.
 That's just as well, because we, too, no longer have the means, if we're being honest”.
 He claimed that Paris wanted to develop partnerships “on an equal footing, founded on shared interests and tangible results”.
 However, this self-awareness was instantly tested!
 He claimed himself in a press conference as a “true Pan-African”, a statement that was broadly ridiculed on African social media.
-Scolding students at the University of Nairobi, repeatedly shouting “hey” asking them calm down has been seen as controversy.
+Scolding students at the University of Nairobi, repeatedly shouting “hey” asking them to calm down, has been seen as a controversy.
 As Al Jazeera's Shola Lawal remarked, his “controversial statements at the Nairobi summit raised questions among many Africans on social media about how seriously France will take its promises”[6].
-In the same vein, as France claims partnership as a base for any future cooperation with Africa; some observations arise to frame this approach.
-Yannick Lefang, CEO of an intelligence firm, claimed that “our data suggests the reality is more a redistribution of influence than a full retreat”; in contrast to the widespread headlines that frame ‘France is leaving Africa’.
-In fact, France has strengthened ties with Kenya and Nigeria (none was a French colony) while signing 5-year defense pact with Nairobi and approximately a $350 billion investment agreement with Abuja in 2024.
-Despite the orientation towards partnerships with African sovereign states, Vircoulon of IFRI prescribe what France should stand for in Africa; that it must “demilitarize” its African relations wholly and compete solely on economic and cultural terms.

 The New Players in Figures

 As France has been forced to leave, the space it vacated is not remaining empty.
-Among the countries that fit such space are China, Russia, Türkiye and Morocco.
+Among the countries that fit such space are China, Russia, Türkiye, and Morocco.

-China has become Africa’s largest economic partner with a trade balance of $296 billion in 2024, totaling 22% of the Africa’s total trade.
+China has become Africa’s largest economic partner with a trade balance of $296 billion in 2024, totaling 22% of Africa’s total trade.
 At the 2024 FOCAC (Forum on China-Africa Cooperation) summit that took place in Beijing, President Xi Jinping announced a $51 billion investment to fund over three years 30 infrastructure and 30 clean energy projects across the continent.
 China canceled a long time ago tariffs on more than 90% of products from 20 African countries as well as offering zero-tariff status to all imports from 33 least-developed African countries.

 The security vacuum left by France’s military leavings has been filled by Russia.
 Mali, Niger, Burkina Faso, and the Central African Republic all invited Russian military personnel after expelling French troops.
 The trade between Africa and Russia reached $27 billion in 2024 which has almost doubled compared to 2019.
 The Third Russia-Africa Summit is scheduled for October 2026 in Moscow.
 Moreover, the AES states signed a deal with Russia for telecom and surveillance satellites in September 2024.

 To recap, France has lost much influence in West Africa following a widespread anti-French sentiment.
 France's loss is not simply a diplomatic setback.
 Rather, it is a substantial repositioning of a continent in a multipolar age.
 Yet, Paris is trying to rebrand itself as a reliable ally for East Africa, at least for the case of Kenya and Ethiopia.
 Now that it has handed over control, under pressure, to more reliable and trustworthy partners and players; France would attempt to frame itself at its most power and resources to regain trust.
-As for African leaders and executives in other parts of Africa, it is now the best timing to redefine what France should be in Africa as a real partner with win-win plans rather than neo-colonial top-down approach.
+As for African leaders and executives in other parts of Africa, it is now the best timing to redefine what France should be in Africa as a real partner with win-win plans rather than a neo-colonial top-down approach.

-[6] Lawal, "Can Macron's Kenya Visit Revive French Influence in Africa?"
+[6] Lawal, "Can Macron's Kenya Visit Revive French Influence in Africa?".

 More Readings